riverhuang1107/everai_documentation/CLI Reference/en/everai_app.md

 ```bash
 everai app queue <your app name>
 ```
-The output for this example is this:
+The output for this example is this, and `CREATED_AT` uses UTC time display.
 ```bash
   QUEUE_INDEX  CREATE_AT                 QUEUE_REASON
 -------------  ------------------------  --------------